A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Cycles

 The $\lambda_i$ weights are evaluated using the indicator function $\mathbbm{1}$ to constrain the conditional dependence between variables.
-Therefore, Equation \ref{eq:sigma_loss_function} quantify the amount of observations against the proposed causal graph based on the observed data.
-During the experimental evaluation, authors relied on the weights proposed in \cite{magliacane2017ancestral}:
+Therefore, Equation \ref{eq:sigma_loss_function} quantifies the observations against the proposed causal graph based on the observed data.
+During the experimental evaluation, authors relied on weights proposed in \cite{magliacane2017ancestral}:

 with $p_i$ representing the p-value of a statistical test for conditional independence and $\alpha$ being a significance level.